 Maintaining the School of Landscape Architecture's excellence in education and research using ongoing review, investigation and intellectual deliberations about the type of theory we use to address the particularities of the challenges landscape architecture faces today.

 A space in which to inspire and strengthen research in planning and resource management at the Faculty of Landscape and Society.
 Contributing to the visualization and profiling of research at LANDSAM, and ensuring good synergy between the projects and the field.

 The purpose of the group is to gather and promote research and dissemination activities within these themes at the Department of Property and Law, and to actively engage the department's Master students in current research.

-This group focuses on research in the urban and regional planning industry and users of the planning system's law and administration.
+The group focuses on research for the urban and regional planning industry and users of the planning system's law and administration.
 Its purpose is to explore and develop methods for registering, understanding and managing the spatial dynamics within societies, as well as enhancing awareness of actions and consequences.